 Athens metro station - credits: PNIK/Shutterstock.com

-The Athens metro is new, clean and fast and is one of the easiest ways to reach many destinations.
-For example the Acropolis, most museums and many of Athens’ top sites have a metro station close by.
-You should also keep in mind that during the weekends the working hours of the metro are extended at night but buses and trams are also available to help you return to your hotel whether you are coming back from drinks in the centre or the seaside.
-In case you would prefer private or faster transport you should read our guide about taking a taxi in Athens.
-In general, however, there is very little reason to worry, Athens is, by in large, a very safe city
+The Athens metro is clean and fast and is one of the easiest ways to reach many destinations.
+For example, the Acropolis, most museums, and many of Athens’ top sites have a metro station close by.
+You should also keep in mind that during the weekends the working hours of the metro are extended at night but buses and trams are also available to help you return to your hotel whether you are coming back from drinks to the center of the city or the seaside.
+In case you would prefer a means of private and faster transport, you should read our guide about taking a taxi in Athens.
+In general, however, there is very little reason to worry, Athens is a rather safe city.

-Tip: Have a look at our Athens Airport guide, if you are arriving into Athens by plane.
+Tip: Have a look at our Athens Airport guide, if you are arriving in Athens by plane.

 4. Athens Nightlife

 Night view of Monastiraki square - credits: Trabantos/Shutterstock.com

 The city is truly wonderful by night with many of its key landmarks illuminated whilst the streets are full of busy cafes, restaurants, and street musicians.
 You can either go downtown or move to the southern part of the city, which is a better choice during the summer months if you'd like to be by the sea.
 If you decide on the center, Monastiraki Square is one of the most popular choices for people of all ages, as there are plenty of clubs, bars, and restaurants.
 Most bars open at around 10.00 pm but remember that here, the nights are long and it is perfectly normal for them to stay open until the last customer leaves.
 Looking for a night out at the beach?
 Glyfada, a southern suburb of Athens, is an excellent choice with its mix of restaurants, cocktail beach bars, and nightclubs.